Brucellosis is an infectious disease caused by a type of bacteria called Brucella. The bacteria can spread from animals to humans.

 Brucellosis in humans occurs when a person comes into contact with an animal or animal product infected with the Brucella bacteria.

-When you eat or drink something contaminated with the bacteria
+When you eat or drink something contaminated with the bacteria, such as unpasteurized milk or undercooked meat

-Four types of Brucella bacteria are known to cause brucellosis in humans:
+Four types of Brucella bacteria cause the majority of brucellosis infections in humans:

 B. melitensis.
-This type causes most cases of brucellosis.
+This type causes most cases of human brucellosis and is mainly found in sheep and goats.
 It is most often seen in:

 B. suis.
-This is the most common type of Brucella seen in the U.S. It is carried by pigs.
-Brucellosis due to this strain most often occurs in the Midwest.
-It also occurs in South America and Southeast Asia.
+This infection found in wild pigs is the most common type of Brucella seen in the U.S. Brucellosis due to this strain most often occurs in the Southeast and California.
+It also occurs in Europe, South America, and Southeast Asia.

 B. canis.
 The infection from this type of bacteria spreads from dogs.
 It is most often seen in:

 B. abortus.
 This infection comes from cattle.
 It occurs worldwide.
-It has been wiped out in several European countries, Japan, and Israel.
+It has been wiped out in several European countries, Japan, Israel, Canada, Australia, and New Zealand.

 Can I Get Brucellosis From My Dog?

 Dogs can become infected with B. canis.
-Some pet owners have developed brucellosis this way.
+Some pet owners have developed brucellosis this way but the disease is usually mild.
 There is at least one known case of brucellosis spreading to a human by a dog bite.
 But spreading brucellosis this way is uncommon.
 Most dogs infected with Brucella do NOT spread the bacteria to their owners.

 You are more likely to get brucellosis from an infected dog if you come in contact with blood or other fluids from the animal.
 Veterinarians have an increased risk of brucellosis.